TomasHubelbauer/markright/readme.md

 documents.
 Run `npm test ${regex}` to run only matching `*.test.js` modules and no `example` directory documents.

+Run `npx tomashubelbauer/esm2cjs` followed by `npx pkg .` to build the binaries for Windows, macOS and Linux.

 ### Changelog

 MarkRight is in WIP mode at the moment.
 The version is `0.0.0` and a release is